Financial Samurai

 Being able to buy a property you love without having to get into a bidding war is great for your peace of mind and your wallet.
 Real estate performance should resume once the war is over.

-If you’re looking for a primary residence, I would bargain more aggressively for a deal right now.
-This week’s rally in the stock market can be seen as a leading indicator for real estate investor sentiment.
+If you're looking for a primary residence, I would bargain more aggressively for a deal.
+A rally in the stock market can be seen as a leading indicator for real estate investor sentiment.

 Of course, the stock market could go right back down.
-But for now, the sentiment has improved and real estate is usually much slower to react.
+But real estate is usually much slower to react than stocks.

 Patiently Waiting To Buy The Dip Again